Newborn Baby Hands - What are they trying to tell you?

 Bring your baby belly to belly with you.
 If your baby’s arm is across his body it will push him further away from your breast.
 It can be helpful to place each of your baby’s arms on either side of your breast.

-Bring your baby to the breast so her chin is touching below the nipple and your nipple pointing to the space between the mouth and nose.
-This will help orient your baby to where the breast is.
 This position triggers your baby to open her mouth wide.
 Allow your baby to plant her lower lip on your breast well away from the nipple.
 In a laid-back position gravity will help her lower lip to stay firmly in place as she reaches up for a good latch.
 (Try it yourself.
 Imagine you are eating a burger.
 Tip your head back, open your mouth, lay the bottom of the burger on your lower jaw.
 Then reach up and over the top of the burger with your upper jaw for a big bite.
 This is what your baby needs to do at the breast.)
 See Positioning and Latching for more information.

 If you find yourself with sore nipples or you feel that you just can’t get everything coordinated to help baby latch, please contact a La Leche League Canada Leader for information and support.
 Talking things over with an experienced breastfeeding supporter can be very helpful.